binarie0/StorybrewImageEditor/README.md

  and click "Settings" -> "Referenced Assemblies" -> "Add Assembly File"
  Then, navigate to where you download SBImageLib.dll and select it.

- You will also need to copy StorybrewImageEditor.dll and paste it inside of
+ You will also need to copy SBImageLib.dll and paste it inside of
  the Storybrew root directory (at least, that's what I had to do).

  This was used to make all of my storyboards from June 2024 onward.